pelavarre/byoverbs/docs/turtling-in-the-python-terminal.md

-To save drawings entirely inside the Terminal, you can record and replay them (at near infinite speed) with the Terminal Sh 'screen' command
+To save drawings entirely inside the Terminal, you can record and replay them (at near infinite speed) with the Shell 'screen' command

 Their Turtle Logo draws on a Bitmap Canvas in a separate Window that's not a Terminal Window.
 You can take screenshots of their drawings,